 Staff told us there was an open, no blame culture at the practice.
-They said the principal dentist and the practice managers encouraged them to raise any issues and felt confident they could do this.
-They knew who to raise any issues with and told us the principal dentist was approachable, would listen to their concerns and act appropriately.
+They said the principal dentists encouraged them to raise any issues and felt confident they could do this.
+They knew who to raise any issues with and told us the principal dentists and the practice manager were approachable, would listen to their concerns and act appropriately.

 There were regular meetings where staff could raise any concerns and discuss clinical and non-clinical updates.
-Immediate discussions were arranged to share urgent information.
+Immediate discussions were arranged and the practice used a system of memos and notes on the practice computerised systems to share urgent information.